EricRops/human-chess-engine/README.md

-# chess-platform
+# Play Chess Against a Database

 ## Dataset
 - 1.5 billion games from lichess.org (available for public download)
 - Chess.com API (Over 1 billion games stored.
 Will extract as many as I can)

-## Use Case IN PROGRESS.
-Should be similar to either:
+## Use Case:
 - A platform to play chess against a database INSTEAD of a computer
-- Chess openings explorer using a graph database
+- The opponents moves are made through optimized queries of the database